Holic75/KingmakerRebalance/README.md

 - Storm Druid Druid archetype,
 - Evangelist Cleric archetype,
 - Primal Bloodline Wildblooded Sorcerer archetype,
-- Untamed Rager Barbarian archetype.
+- Untamed Rager Barbarian archetype,
+- Nature-Bonded Magus Magus archetype.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)